FYSETC/FYSETC-SPIDER/firmware/RRF/README.md

 - # config

 There is `config` folder beside this README file, it is just an example config to run RRF.
-Copy all contents in the `config` folder to your sdcard root directory.
+Copy all contents in the `config` folder to your sdcard root directory and insert the sdcard to Spider sdcard slot.
 You need to know this is just example for you to try RRF, it not for VORON or any machines.
 And if you make the right config for VORON, please make a PR for me, i will update it ASAP, thanks in advance.

 # Hardware